 A copy of the student's permanent record card is to be sent to the new school.
 The original permanent record card must be retained in the school.
-Academic records will be held until all school accounts are paid in full as per Policy 5120.
+All school accounts must be paid in full prior to a student transferring.
+Monies owed to the school after a student transfer has occurred may be sent to collections.
 Health records are to be transferred according to local policy.